turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

    ![image](https://user-images.githubusercontent.com/80616939/118896884-7c194b80-b8c6-11eb-9fb8-87be4bcf1246.png)

     username@name:~$ curl -o celo.env https://gist.github.com/alchemydc/e28945f5059acd70969b39a50fd0f80a
-    // this script allows the .env file to be fully utilized
+    // this script allows the Celo client to utilize the celo.env file
+    // it also stores important node information
-    username@name:~$ chmod u+x start_celo.sh
+    // notice the name(celo full-node) this is the name of the node witch is important to remember username@name:~$ chmod u+x start_celo.sh
     //chmod u+x grants only the owner of this file execution permissions username@name:~$ pwd